Ganterpore/fuel_eff_app/README.md

 <img src="https://raw.githubusercontent.com/Ganterpore/fuel_eff_app/master/Screenshot_add_entry.jpg" width="200"/>

-After hitting next you get to a page where you can add tags about the previous trip you just had, such as whether it was through traffic or a long straight road, or if it was in warm days or cooler ones.
+The next button brings you to a page where you can add tags about the previous trip you just had, such as whether it was through traffic or a long straight road, or if it was in warm days or cooler ones.
 These tags can later be used to analyze what affects your fuel consumption.

 The next page is for filling in details that may affect your upcoming trip, perhaps which fuel station you just filled up at.